-Symeon C. Symeonides received his first two law degrees (summa cum laude in private and public law) from the University of Thessaloniki in Greece, and the next two (LLM and SJD) from Harvard.
-He also holds two honorary Doctor of Laws degrees and a PhD.
+Symeon C. Symeonides received his first law degree from the Aristotle University of Thessaloniki Law School (Greece) with the highest grade in that school’s history—a perfect 10 out of 10.
+He also holds an LLM and an SJD from the Harvard Law School, and three honorary doctorates.
 He joined Willamette in 1999 as Dean of the College of Law and served in that capacity until 2011.
 Previously, he taught at the University of Thessaloniki (1976-78), and Louisiana State University, where he was the Judge Albert Tate Professor of Law (1987) and vice chancellor (1991-97).
 He has taught at the universities of Paris-I (Sorbonne), Paris-V (Descartes), Aix-en-Provence, Louvain-la-Neuve, NYU, Tulane, and Loyola, and lectured at The Hague Academy of International Law and in more than fifty universities in the Americas, Asia, and Europe.
 He is also an honorary professor at the East China University of Politics and Law, Shanghai, China.

 His scholarly work has been honored with: two Lifetime Achievement awards (2015 and 2019); the Friedrich K. Juenger Prize (2002); the Robert L. Misner Award (2012, 2016); the Courtland H. Peterson Senior Scholar Prize (2013); a Certificate of Merit by the American Society of International Law (2015); the publication of A Tribute to Symeon C. Symeonides, 60 La.
 L. Rev. 1035-1399 (2000); and resolutions of appreciation by the AALS Section of Conflict of Laws (for his “enormously influential” and “extraordinarily helpful” publications (1998)); the Asociación Americana de Derecho Internacional Privado (for “his outstanding career and his exceptional contribution to the advancement of private international law” (2010)); and the Academia Mexicana de Derecho Privado y Comparado, which named its 34th national congress in his honor.